The definitive guide to error handling in Rust

 Okay, we've nailed the essentials.
 Let's get into the choice that confuses most new Rust developers: should we use dynamic or statically typed errors?

-Dynamic Rust errors: handling Box<dyn Error> and friends
+When to use Box<dyn Error> and friends

 Box<dyn Error> is Rust's vaguest error type.
 It's just some object that implements Error 🤷.